ubicloud/ubidon/slides.md

 ???

-- These are the identifiers seen in the provision script.
+- Subnet & Firewall ideas in general:
   - Firewall entities allow factoring/reuse of rule sets
   - Firewalls are conventional, being additive lists of allow-rules.
   - But subnets are less conventional:
   - Subnets apply zero or more firewalls uniformly to every VM inside
   - There is no per-VM firewall!
+- Seen in the table are exact identifiers seen in the provision script.
+  - You can see every subnet lets me use SSH for this demo
+  - sidekiq *only* listens on SSH for the demo...
+  - But only some allow HTTP...
+  - Valkey has its own firewall rule.
+It contains references to all the application subnets...and *not* the Internet.
-- Ubicloud's subtle guidance: subnets, being *contiguous* IP address space is deeply related to how firewalls work...
+- Ubicloud's design theory: subnets, being *contiguous* IP address space is deeply related to how firewalls work...
   - how efficient they are
   - what quotas we must impose
 - Other firewall management approaches that explode into many non-contiguous